Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 16. put the INSERT sql query to the else of the sql query STMT_CHECK
 17. create class-delete.php and a function removeClass for delete functionality
 18. add new column for class.php in database
+19. remove td on grade in teachers.php and replace with class td for display optimization
+20. copy the td for class and paste it on teacher-view to display grade and section
+21.